Programmon-Master/RuiGuang-Line-Bot/README.md

 # RuiGuang Line Bot

 This bot is design for user who live in "Neihu District, Taipei" or [RuiGuang Social Housing](https://english.gov.taipei/News_Content.aspx?n=A11F01CFC9F58C83&sms=DFFA119D1FD5602C&s=1CFB5F5A2FFB9F72).
-Hope this proect can be useful for everyone who live together in Neihu.
+Hope this project can be useful for everyone who live together in Neihu.

 ## About us